BaxterStockman/ansible-role-nginx_reverse_proxy/README.md

   `enabled` in the `nginx_locations` list (see below).
 Defaults to `{{ nginx_config_dir }}/locations-enabled`.
 - `nginx_server_name`:  Argument to the `server` directive in the main `server` block of the NGINX configuration file.
+Can be a string or list of strings.
   Defaults to `default`.
 - `nginx_owner`:  User that owns the NGINX configuration directory and configuration files.
 Defaults to `root`.
 - `nginx_group`:  Group that owns the NGINX configuration directory and